The tempered disk and the tempered cohomology

 This notation means that the morphism is induced by multiplication by $(a\botimes 1-1\botimes a)$.
 The pair $(A,a)$ is said to satisfy \emph{the strictness condition} if $A$ is flat and if the morphism $(a\botimes 1-1\botimes a)$ is strict and its cokernel is identified with $A$. \end{dfn} The following example is an example of a pair that satisfies the strictness condition. \begin{exa} The pair $(R[t],t)$ satisfies the strictness condition in $\Ind(\BanR)$, see \cite[Lemma 4.6]{BassatMuk}. \end{exa} The criterion of \cite[Section 5]{BassatMuk} is expressed in the following theorem. \begin{thm} Let $A\xrightarrow{f} A'$ be a morphism in $\sf{C}$ and let $a\in A$, $a'\in A'$ such that $f(a)=a'$ and the pairs $(A,a)$ and $(A',a')$ satisfy the strictness condition.
 Then $f$ is a homotopy epimorphism. \end{thm} \begin{proof} See \cite[Theorem 5.3]{BassatMuk}. \end{proof} This criterion is used in \cite[Proposition 5.3]{BassatMuk} to prove the following proposition. \begin{pro} Let $\tate{R}{t}$ be the one variable Tate algebra over $R$.
-Then, the canonical morphism $R[t] \to \tate{R}{t}$ is a homotopy epimorphism. \end{pro} \begin{proof} The claim follows from the fact that $(\tate{R}{t}, t)$ satisfies the strictness condition, see \cite[Corollary 5.6]{BassatMuk}. \end{proof} In particular, $\tate{R}{t}$ defines an open subset in $\mathbf{A}^1_{R}$.
-We can identify it as the \say{closed unit disk centered in $0$}.
-We will also need the following proposition, that is \cite[Proposition 3.6]{BassatMuk}. \begin{pro} Let $A,A' \in \sf{Comm}(\sf{C})$, and let $A\to B$ and $A\to B'$ be homotopy epimorphisms.
-Then $A\botimes A'\to B\botimes B' $ is a homotopy epimorphism. \end{pro} The proposition above implies the following \begin{cor} The algebra $\tate{R}{t_1,\dots,t_d}$ defines an open subset in $\mathbf{A}^{d}_{R}$, that we refer to as the \say{closed unitary polydisk centered in 0}. \end{cor} The following is the most significant result in this section. \begin{pro} The algebra $\temp{R}{t}$ defines an open subset in $\mathbf{A}^1_R$. \end{pro} \begin{proof} We have to check that the multiplication map $\temp{R}{t}\dertens{R[t]}\temp{R}{t}\rightarrow\temp{R}{t}$ is an isomorphism.
-By \cite[Lemma 4.6]{BassatMuk} and Theorem \ref{Taylor criter} it suffices to prove that the sequence
+Then, the canonical morphism $R[t] \to \tate{R}{t}$ is a homotopy epimorphism. \end{pro} \begin{proof} The claim follows from the fact that $(\tate{R}{t}, t)$ satisfies the strictness condition, see \cite[Corollary 5.6]{BassatMuk}. \end{proof} Thus $\tate{R}{t}$ defines an open subset in $\mathbf{A}^1_{R}$.
+We can identify it as the \emph{closed unit disk centered in $0$}.